For Amcor plc [AMCR], Analyst sees a rise to $13.20. What next?

 BofA Securities have made an estimate for Amcor plc shares, keeping their opinion on the stock as Buy, with their previous recommendation back on December 15, 2021.
 While these analysts kept the previous recommendation, Goldman dropped their target price from $12 to $11.50.
 The new note on the price target was released on August 18, 2021, representing the official price target for Amcor plc stock.
 Previously, the target price had yet another raise to $12, while Goldman analysts kept a Neutral rating on AMCR stock.
 On February 04, 2021, analysts increased their price target for AMCR shares from 11 to 13.

-Amcor plc [AMCR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.50.
-With this latest performance, AMCR shares dropped by -2.06% in over the last four-week period, additionally sinking by -7.11% over the last 6 months – not to mention a rise of 4.03% in the past year of trading.
+Amcor plc [AMCR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.10.
+With this latest performance, AMCR shares dropped by -1.44% in over the last four-week period, additionally sinking by -9.00% over the last 6 months – not to mention a rise of 3.01% in the past year of trading.

 Amcor plc’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.70 and a Current Ratio set at 1.30.